andreasgal/PhoneNumber.js/README.md

 regions, memory use should be pretty close to 60k.

 PhoneNumber.js uses libphonenumber's PhoneNumberMetadata.xml database of known phone number formats.
-Use "make" to download the xml file and translate it into PhoneNumber.js's internal format.
+Use "grunt" to download the xml file and translate it into PhoneNumber.js's internal format.

+## Installation

+PhoneNumber.js requires [grunt-cli](http://gruntjs.com/) to be installed in your system.
+If you do not have it yet, install it from [npm](https://npmjs.org/package/grunt-cli):

+    npm install -g grunt-cli

+Install dependencies and run grunt:

+    npm install
+    grunt

+If you want to update PhoneNumberMetadata.js, just run:

+    grunt

 # Copyright and license